Roots reggae: History

 Roots reggae became popular in Europe in the 1970s, especially among left-wing white youths in Western Europe.
 The Wailers' popularity in Europe opened the door for other artists, and roots reggae artists became popular with punk rock fans.
 When Jamaicans turned to dancehall, a lot of black, white and mixed roots reggae bands were formed in Europe.
 Later on roots reggae made its way into the United States with the migration of Jamaicans to New York.
 This took place with the reforms made to American immigration laws in the early 1960s.
-Along with localized traditions and food, reggae music was inevitably brought as well, contributing to the New York City soundscape, such as the development of hip hop.
+Along with localised traditions and food, reggae music was inevitably brought as well, contributing to the New York City soundscape, such as the development of hip hop.